oKermorgant/ros_management_tools/README.md

 - `-pu`: similar to `--packages-up-to`
 - `-t`, `--this`: similar to `--packages-select` the package that includes the current dir

-## QtCreator configuration
+## IDE configuration

-The `qtcreator` folder includes a script to generate ad-hoc configuration files (raw CMake / ROS 1 / ROS 2) for Qt Creator and VS Code.
+The `ide` folder includes a script to generate ad-hoc configuration files (raw CMake / ROS 1 / ROS 2) for Qt Creator and VS Code.
 With this, IDE's will just treat ROS packages as classical CMake, assuming `catkin` or `colcon` was called before to create and symlink the relevant files.

+Symbolic links are present for retro-compatibility reasons as this tool was only for Qt Creator initially.